linode/terraform-provider-linode/website/docs/r/database_mysql.html.md

 - - -

 * `allow_list` - (Optional) A list of IP addresses that can access the Managed Database.
 Each item can be a single IP address or a range in CIDR format.
+Use `linode_database_mysql_firewall` to manage your allow list separately.

 * `cluster_size` - (Optional) The number of Linode Instance nodes deployed to the Managed Database. (default `1`)